 Computer Simulations for Science and Engineering at KTH, TU Berlin and TU Delft

-The COSSE-students will become very familiar with the tools of CSE, which includes:
+Students in the master's program in Computer Simulations for Science and Engineering will become very familiar with the tools of CSE, which includes:

-- mathematical modelling techniques
+- mathematical modeling techniques,

 - familiarity with selected scientific and engineering application areas and their mathematical models.